loader

 Agile vs PMP: Testing

 Testing is permanently integrated into the development process in Agile.
-This process happens parallelly with development.
-Testing in PMP is done after the development phase, considered a separate phase of the specific project.
+This process happens in parallel with development.
+Testing in PMP is done after the development phase and considered a separate phase of the specific project.

 Agile vs PMP: Feedback